tmobile/opensource/content/blog/posts/deploying-harbor-on-aks.md

 * notary (Content trust and digital signing)

-We recently went through an evaluation process of VMware harbor and had to deploy it on our Azure Kubernetes cluster.
+We recently went through an evaluation process of VMware Harbor and had to deploy it on our Azure Kubernetes cluster.
 Harbor project currently includes a [helm chart](https://github.com/vmware/harbor/tree/master/contrib/helm/harbor) that can be used to deploy to a kubernetes cluster, unfortunately, with AKS we had to make some edits to the Helm chart as well as perform some additional steps.
 This article is meant to provide a walkthrough/guide to deploy VMWare Harbor on Azure Kubernetes Service (AKS).

 ## Pre-Requisites